 Is it safe for pregnant women to get vaccinated?

-Many vaccines are recommended for pregnant women.
-However, pregnant women were not included in either the Moderna or Pfizer COVID-19 clinical trials.
+Pregnant women were not included in the clinical trials.
 Thus, it cannot be said for sure how the vaccine will perform in pregnant women.
 Several studies have shown that pregnant women who get COVID-19 are more likely to have a more severe case of it.
+They should talk with their healthcare provider and consider the following in deciding whether to get vaccinated:

 Are schools requiring students to receive a COVID-19 vaccine, similar to mumps and measles?
 Will restrictions be placed on my child if we refuse to vaccinate?